Melissa Leo: Personal life

-Leo lives in Stone Ridge, New York.
-In 1987, she had a son, John Matthew "Jack" Heard, with actor John Heard, whom she dated from 1986 to 1988.
-She considers director Adam Davenport a "son of sorts."
+In 1987, Leo had a son with actor John Heard, whom she dated from 1986 to 1988, while living in Manhattan.

+Leo then moved to Stone Ridge, New York, where a 200-year-old farmhouse was her permanent residence for three decades, though she often traveled and lived elsewhere temporarily for work.
+In 2019, she moved back to Manhattan.
+She moved out of the city during the COVID-19 pandemic, but returned in 2023.

 Leo publicly rejected the label of feminist in statements made during a 2012 interview with Salon: "I don't think of myself as a feminist at all.
 As soon as we start labeling and categorizing ourselves and others, that's going to shut down the world.
 I would never say that."
 She reiterated these sentiments in a 2017 interview.